Ayanfe-Mee/Subscription_Service_Data_Analysis_A/README.md

 Insights.
 ---
 From this visuals we can see how Basic plan dominated from January 2022 to July 2023 which is indicating that most preferred and popular plan is Basic.
 Factors that may have influenced this are as follows:
 - Seasonal Promotions and Discounts: Promotions during the holiday seasons including discounts or a speacial deal for Basic plan may have attracted more subscribers looking for affordable options to Basic plan.
 E.g Summer promotional campaigns targeted at summer leisure activities may have encouraged customers to opt for the Basic plan, which may have influenced the high-rise in July 2022.
 - Increased Budget Consciousness: Given the rising cost of living, customers may have prioritized essential spending leading to a preference for the more economical Basic plan.
 - End of the Year Decision-Making: As the year comes to a close, businesses and individuals often readjust their budgets and subscriptions.
-Customers may have chosen to switch to a Basic plan to save money heading into the new year which may have greatly influenced the high-rise in November 2022.
+Customers may have chosen to switch to a Basic plan to save money heading into the new year which may have greatly influenced the high-rise on Basic plan in November 2022.
-- Targeted seasonal marketing efforts emphasizing the affordability and value of the Basic plan may have successfully attracted new customers
+- Targeted seasonal marketing efforts emphasizing the affordability and value of the Basic plan may have successfully attracted new customers.

+Actionable Insights
+---
+- Enhancement of Basic plan by adding seasonal content or features relevant to seasonal special offerings.
+- Emphasize the Basic plan's affordability and create flexible payment options or loyalty rewards for existing customers.
+- Encourage satisfied customers to share their experiences through testimonials or online reviews.
+- Implement a referral program that rewards customers for referring others to the Basic plan, leveraging their positive feedback to attract new users.

+This visual above shows that Premium and Standard are not performing so well.
+What to do to improve customer appeal and enhance overall performance:
+- Feedbacks from current and potential customers to understand their needs and reasons for not subscribing to the Premium or Standard plan and use these gathered feedbacks to improve on marketig efforts.
+- Consider adjusting prices compared to competitors or implementing discounts to make these plans more attractive.
+- Clearly communicate the unique benefits of the Premium and Standard plans in all marketing materials.
+State what differentiates these plans from the Basic plan and the provide value to customers.
+- Consider offering limited-time trials for the Premium and Standard plans to allow potential customers to experience the benefits firsthand.
+Using this opportunity to showcase the value of these plans without financial commitment.
+- Collect testimonials from satisfied customers using the Premium and Standard plans.
+Highlight success stories that demonstrates the value of these plans to encourage others to subscribe.

+Conclusion.
+---
+In conclusion, improving subscription performance requires a multifaceted approach that includes understanding customer needs, enhancing value propositions, optimizing pricing, and continously monitoring performance.
+By leveraging actionable insights and adapting strategies based on feedback and market conditions, the service can enhance their subscription offerings, attract new customers, and drive long-term growth.